JLX0/MetaLLM-GPT/README.md

 A model that automatically generates python codes based on GPT (as used in ChatGPT).

-Meta GPT combines metaprogramming in Python and large language models (LLMs) (GPT)
+MetaGPT combines metaprogramming in Python and large language models (LLMs) (GPT)